Sara Collins (fighter)

-Sara Collins (born August 22, 1990) is an Australian mixed martial artist and former judoka, competing in the Featherweight division of Bellator MMA.
+Sara Collins (born August 22, 1990) is an Australian mixed martial artist and former judoka, competing in the Featherweight division of PFL MMA.

 Background

 Collins is a judo black belt who started training in the sport at 10, going on to be a member of the Australian National Judo Team for 10 years, representing Australia at the World Judo Championships three times, at 63 kg in 2010 and at 70 kg in 2011 and 2013.
 She competed in the Judo World Cup from 2009–2015, as well as at the 2014 Commonwealth Games at 70 kg.
 She won five medals at the Oceania Championships in the time period of 2011–2015, was a Bronze medalist at the Commonwealth Judo Championships in 2012 and was the Australian champion in 2010, 2012, 2013 and 2015.

 However, she was not able to achieve continued success in judo due to injuries, which included three knee surgeries and a ruptured Achilles tendon.
 These setbacks eventually led her to make the switch to MMA, and making her professional debut in 2019.
 She was inspired to start MMA after attending UFC 193 to support her teammate Dan Kelly.